Sombode/Obsidian-Vault/School/US History/The Founding Brothers/The Farewell.md

 - Washington's intended audience was that of property-owning white males (they were who he thought of as the American people), the others mattered but not as much (the black population and slaves were notably not mentioned)
 - Despite his silence on the touchy topic of slavery, he would free his slaves in his will and sell off his land to support them once freed; Washington regretted slavery but saw no means of removing it without shattering the nation
 - Washington would also write his "Address to the Cherokee Nation" around the same time as his Farewell Address to urge the Indians to peacefully accept the coming westward expansion of America and assimilate into the nation instead of fighting it
+- While most of the public tearfully accepted and followed the advice of his Address, certain people would still receive it poorly as the ramblings of a sick and senile man